Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 ##### (Optional) Activate wireless connectivity

-If you do not have a wired network use the following command to activate wireless.
+In the absence of a wired network use the following command to activate wireless.

 <pre>
 wifi-menu